Today I’m answering your question, ” How does a short sale work?” and the topics I’m going to cover are:

 Be willing to walk away, no matter how much it hurts, if the economics and finances don’t add up.

 2) Not reading all the paperwork is another one of the common short sale mistakes.
-It’s important to do your homework on the zoning, taxes, association dues and possible restrictions before purchasing the property.
+Do your homework on zoning, taxes, association dues and possible restrictions before purchasing the property.

-Avoiding these common short sale mistakes could save you a lot grief and money.
+How does a short sale work if you avoid these common short sale mistakes?
+It could save you a lot grief and money.

 If you’re investigating short sale investing because you’re interested in picking up nice homes in good neighborhoods at bargain prices, there is an alternative that many real estate experts consider to be superior, and that’s tax defaulted property investing.

 If you’d like to learn about real estate sold at public auctions with starting bids of 10 cents to 20 cents on the dollar, Ted invites you to get started today by taking advantage of this Free Gift.
 It could be what you’ve been waiting for.